 While there is no cost for our marketing services, we utilize third-party vendors for printing, mailing, advertising, and other services.
 These costs will be incurred by the client.
 Some of our vendors require a FOAP for payment, and some will require an upfront payment via a Procard.
 Payment will be discussed at the initial consultation.

-Rush projects are at the sole discretion of the Director of Marketing, Interim.
+Rush projects are at the sole discretion of the Marketing Supervisor.
 Please contact Vanessa Smith to discuss your project.